terra-campaigns/unsettled/directory/Sigisfarne/Mateus.md

 You have a Statuesque Physique, Birthmarked Skin, and Luxurious Hair.
 Your Face is Square, your Speech Whispery.
 You have Rancid Clothing. **You are Tolerant and Vengeful.** You are 37 years old.

 Woke up with Amnesia in February 2025.
-Holds a collar with the name "Mateus" in it.
+Holds a collar with the name "Mateus" on it.

+Wolf mind: Your companions are mere prey compared to you.
+Never let them forget that.

+Iron allergies: Still to be decided the actual impact of it